POLITICS

 Advocates of coerced contraception are vilified as "ecofascists," while advocates of coerced births are respectfully called "pro-life".

-Although VHEMT doesn't advocate curtailing reproductive choices, irresponsible breeding is curtailing rights of all of us: our right to breathe clean air, drink clean water, to find solitude and quiet, and so on.
 We are also abridging the rights of other species by converting their habitat to ours.
 Driving a species to extinction is the ultimate act of ecofascism.

 When breeding is an unquestioned right, we are also guaranteeing the right to breed slave labor, and to sentence someone to life in a rapidly deteriorating environment.
 A solid case could be made that procreation today is de facto child abuse.